By leading with example

-- Establishing trust: Both readers and journalists are highly skeptical of newcomers, and building a following in media is not a trivial process.
-We were fortunate that readers recognized our work early on.
-It took far longer to convince our journalistic colleagues.
+Both readers and journalists are highly skeptical of newcomers, and building a following in media has not been a trivial process.

 Leap of faith